publiusfederalist/zmsg/README.md

 ## How it works

-Basically, your private key is used in conjunction with the recipient's public key to generate a shared key.
-This shared key must not be shared.
+Basically, your private key is used in conjunction with the recipient's public key to generate a common key.
+This common key must not be shared.
 Instead, you can simply share the ciphertext and the intialization vector (IV).

 ## Also go on chain